-Resilient Island Foundation (RIF) is a non-profit organisation laying their focus on three missions:
+Resilient Island Foundation (RIF) is a non-profit organization laying their focus on three missions:

 Implement a circular economy

-The Island States are heavily dependant on imported produce and fossil fuels.
-When implementing a more circular economy you keep the materials in your country, keep and use the valuable resources locally and produce your own renewable energy.
+The Island States are heavily dependent on imported produce and fossil fuels.
+When implementing a more circular economy materials will stay within their own country, local valuable resources will be kept and used and the country will produce their own renewable energy.

 what are the small island developing states?

-It is a group 57 developing countries spread out in the world’s oceans and seas.
-They were recognized in june 1992 by the United Nations Conference on Environment and Development.
-They share their similar challenges such as limited resources, an isolated situation, susceptibility to natural disasters, vulnerability to external shocks, excessive dependence on international trade and fragile environments.
-They have no or little opportunity to create economies of scale.
-They are on the frontline of climate change.
+The small island developing states are a group of 57 developing countries spread out in the world’s oceans and seas.
+They were recognized in June 1992 by the United Nations Conference on Environment and Development.
+They share similar challenges such as limited resources, an isolated situation, susceptibility to natural disasters, vulnerability to external shocks, excessive dependence on international trade and fragile environments.
+They have no or little opportunity to create economies of scale and are on the frontline of climate change.

-They are seperated in there geographical locations which are Caribbean, Pacific and AIMS (Africa, Indian Ocean, Mediterranean and South China Sea).
+They are separated in their geographical locations which are Caribbean, Pacific and AIMS (Africa, Indian Ocean, Mediterranean and South China Sea).